pzaeemfar/oip2co/README.md

 # Look up an IPv6 address
 echo "2001:4860:4860::8888" | oip2co
 # Output: 2001:4860:4860::8888 - US

+# Look up IPs via command line arguments (if no stdin)
+oip2co 8.8.8.8 1.1.1.1
 ```

+## Options

+* `-debug` : Enable debug output (default is silent mode)

 ## Notes

-- The program automatically downloads and updates the GeoLite2 database
+* The program automatically downloads the GeoLite2 database to `/tmp/GeoLite2-Country.mmdb` if missing
-- Invalid IP addresses are skipped
+* Invalid IP addresses are skipped with optional debug info
-- Private IP ranges return "Unknown" as country code
+* Private and unrecognized IP ranges return "Unknown" as country code
-- The database is stored in `/tmp/GeoLite2-Country.mmdb`
+* If stdin is empty, IPs from CLI arguments are used